azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 All security reports will be combined in one security report.
 The security report will contain the path to the logs for each resource which you can use to analyse the results.

-Check the additional customization and features supported by batch mode [here](https://github.com/azsk/ADOScanner-docs/blob/master/02-%20Running%20ADO%20Scanner%20from%20command%20line/Readme.md#execute-svts-for-large-organizations-in-batch-mode).
+Check the additional customizations, parameters and features supported by batch mode [here](https://github.com/azsk/ADOScanner-docs/blob/master/02-%20Running%20ADO%20Scanner%20from%20command%20line/Readme.md#execute-svts-for-large-organizations-in-batch-mode).

 ----------------------------------------------
 ## Customizing ADOScanner using org policy